sunbeam-labs/sbx_template/README.md

 The `config.yml` contains parameters that the user might need to modify when running an extension.
 For example, if your downstream analysis is run differently depending on whether reads are paired- or single-end, it would probably be wise to include a `paired_end` parameter.
 Default values should be specified for each bottom-level key.

 Finally, `sbx_template.rules` contains the actual logic for the extension, including required input and output files.
-A detailed discussion of Snakemake rule creation is beyond the scope of this tutorial, but definitely check out [the Snakemake tutorial](http://snakemake.readthedocs.io/en/stable/tutorial/basics.html) and any of the Sunbeam rules for inspiration.
+A detailed discussion of Snakemake rule creation is beyond the scope of this tutorial, but definitely check out [the Snakemake tutorial](http://snakemake.readthedocs.io/en/stable/tutorial/basics.html) and any of the [extensions by sunbeam-labs](https://github.com/sunbeam-labs) for inspiration.

 ## Installing an extension